 To Assign Roles to your users, you need to be an Azure AD Global Administrator.
-Users need a Role assigned to them in order to log in to Records365.
+All users, including the Azure AD Global Administrator need a Role assigned to them in order to log in to Records365.

 In order to log in and interact with Records365, users need to be assigned the designated Records365 roles in Azure Active Directory.
 Records365 doesn’t store users or passwords but instead leverages your corporate Azure Active Directory (Azure AD) as the identity provider.
 This allows the centralized management of all your users and applications directly in your Azure AD.